MakingSense/makingsense.github.io/migration-to-git/4-flows/doppler-flow-example.md

 	![pull request done](doppler-flow-example/pull_request_done.png)

-12. Then an administrator make a code review, looking the files changes in all commits that compounds the [Pull Request].
+12. Then other developers make code reviews, looking the files changes in all commits that compounds the [Pull Request].
 Comments on the code can be do for anyone who has access to the Doppler repository.
 In this case, the administrator reject the [Pull Request] because it contains a disallowed file deletion.

 	![code review](doppler-flow-example/code_review.png)